az0422/sar/README.md

 ## Instruction
 ### Format
-All instruction has 8 bytes length.
+All instructions have 8 bytes length.

 #### Type A
 Format: `00 00 00 00000000 00`